delfick/harpoon/README.rst

 The default tasks are as follows:

 ssh
-  Takes in an --image option and make the specified image and run /bin/bash with it
+  Takes in an --image option, makes the specified image and runs /bin/bash with it

 run